DrewanR/CSnotes/_Programming/Python/Basics/Py Functions.md

 NOTE: Variables defined within a function are local functions.
 	when referencing a name of something the local environment is checked first.
 Followed by the enclosing environment.
 Followed by the global environment.
 	To avoid confusion, GIVE SENSIBLE NAMES

+Functions in python can return multiple things. `return a, b` through tuples
 # Defining A Function
 Functions have the same rules as variables
 ### Syntax